prooph/event-sourcing/docs/repositories.md

 This is especially useful when you want to have an event stream per aggregate type, for example store all user related events in a `user_stream`.

 The repository can also be configured to create a new stream for each new aggregate instance.
-You need to turn the last constructor parameter `oneStreamPerAggregate` to true to enable the mode.
+You'll need to turn the last constructor parameter `oneStreamPerAggregate` to true to enable the mode.
 If the mode is enabled the repository builds a unique stream name for each aggregate by using the `AggregateType` and append the `aggregateId` of the aggregate.
 The stream name for a new `Acme\User` with id `123` would look like this: `Acme\User-123`.